sebastian89n/code-learning-hub/jakarta-ee/jax-ws/README.md

 In JAX-WS development, the "Bottom-Up" approach starts with creating web service using Java classes and annotations.
 Later WSDL is generated from the code.

-"Top-Down" approach begins with defining WSDL and XSD and later Java code with annotations is generated from those files.
+"Top-Down" approach begins with defining WSDL and XSD and later Java classes with annotations are generated from those files.